 If you do not want to dig in your backyard, you can create little digging areas of sand and dirt in small buckets or bins in your basement.

-The basement is a great place, because you are already underground, which adds to the effect, and it is often a place where things can get a little messy without stress.
+The basement is a great place, because you are already underground, which adds to the effect, and it is often a place where things can get a little messy without stress, depending on the type of basement flooring.

 Archaeology provides more context to a given historical period.
 As already mentioned, the discovery of the Rosetta Stone allowed linguists to crack the secrets of the hieroglyphic language.